How to Score Band 9 in IELTS Reading

 Question – The presence of the creature was ____ for the forests.

-If you have answered ‘harmful’, I am sorry to say that your answer is wrong.
-The correct option is ‘Essential’.
+If you answered ‘harmful,’ I’m sorry, but your answer is wrong.
+The correct option is ‘Essential.’

-Like here in the first sentence, it has been written that their presence is harmful, but in the very next sentence they contradicted the first view and has written that their existence is in fact ‘essential’.
+In the first sentence, it is written that their presence is harmful, but in the very next sentence, they contradict this view and write that their existence is, in fact, ‘essential’.

-If you read carefully, you can easily understand that in the second sentence, they have put more emphasis on it and hence the answer.
+If you read carefully, you can easily understand that they have placed more emphasis on it in the second sentence, hence the answer.

 Limited Vocabulary –

 Limited vocabulary jeopardises your chances of scoring high band or the band score you require.
-Does this mean that you have to cram different and difficult words to enhance your skill?
-There answer is a big No. You don’t need to memorize words, but you have to increase your vocabulary of words which are rather common in the language of you are familiar with it.
+Does this mean you must cram different and difficult words to enhance your skill?
+The answer is a big No. You don’t need to memorize words, but you must increase your vocabulary of common words in your familiar language.

-For Example – Words like sceptical/skeptical, subtle, naive etcetera may look difficult to you; however, they are commonly used words in English conversation.
+For Example – Words like sceptical/skeptical, subtle, naive, etcetera may look difficult to you; however, they are commonly used in English conversation.

-So the question arises that how can you increase your vocabulary?
-Is there any particular dictionary from where can read all the words?
+So, the question arises: How can you increase your vocabulary?
+Is there any particular dictionary from where you can read all the words?

-I hate to say but the answer is ‘No’.
-The best way to do is by surrounding yourself in an English environment; meaning you have to read English newspaper, listening to English songs and watching English movies.
-By this, you can easily learn common vocabulary, which you may have known previously.
+I hate to say it, but the answer is ‘No’.
+The best way to do this is to surround yourself in an English environment, which means reading English newspapers, listening to English songs, and watching English movies.
+This will help you easily learn common vocabulary that you may have known previously.

-This doesn’t imply only on fill-ups, rather it can be used in every type of question.
+This doesn’t imply only fill-ups; it can be used in every type of question.

-Let’s take some example and see how it works for True/False/Not Given type questions.
+Let’s take some examples and see how it works for True/False/Not Given type questions.

 The answer is ‘True’.

 The logic behind this is the same as previously told.
 You need to read the adjacent line as well.
-I am not saying that every answer will be like this, but there is a good chance that this tick or type can be used by IELTS.
+I am not saying that every answer will be like this, but there is a good chance that IELTS can use this tick or type.

 “Reading module checks your vocabulary.
 If you don’t understand the meaning of a particular word, try reading the sentence(s) and understand the context.
 In short, don’t expect to understand every word.”